Desiders/telers/README.md

  - [Echo bot](examples/echo_bot).
 This example shows how to create a echo bot.
  - [Text case filters](examples/text_case_filters).
 This example shows how to create text case filters.
  - [Stats updates middleware](examples/stats_incoming_updates_middleware).
 This example shows how to create a middleware that counter incoming updates.
+ - [Input file](examples/input_file).
+This example shows how to send a photo from a file.
  - [Finite state machine](examples/finite_state_machine).
 This example shows how to use a finite state machine (conversation).
  - [Router tree](examples/router_tree).
-This example shows how to create a router tree.
+This example shows how to send files by the bot.
  - [Bot http client](examples/bot_http_client).
 This example shows how to set a custom bot HTTP client.
  - [Axum and echo bot](examples/axum_and_echo_bot).
 This example shows how to create a echo bot and how to run it parallel with polling axum server.